gaehlerm/SoftwareEngineering/README.md

 Yes, it will take some time to get started.
 And yes, it's a painful process if you are not used to it.
 But it is worth it.
 The very first reason why it is worth it is DRY.
 If you have to type in the compilation command to the terminal over and over again, you are repeating yourself time and time again.
 This is going to slow down the development process.
 This is way worse than spending the same amount of time at the beginning of the process because it interrupts your thoughts.

 For small projects, setting up git and a proper build tool need barely any time.
 Already after the first time introducing some hard to track down bug you'll be glad having version control and being able to simply revert your last changes.
 Same for the build process.
 Typing in a long command not only takes time, it is also brittle.
-It is too easy to make a typo and screw up the build process in some unforseen way that introduces hard to understand behavior.
+It is too easy to make a typo and screw up the build process in some unforeseen way that introduces hard to understand behavior.

 Similarly for CI.
 It will take some time setting it up.
 But you will save a lot of time later on because you can be sure that the tests you wrote (and I really hope you have tests) always run.
-The code commited to master has been compiled and the tests pass without any errors.
+The code committed to master has been compiled and the tests pass without any errors.

 So yes, setting up the infrastructure of a project may need some time.
 But it is certainly time well spent.
 There are so many advantages having a properly set up infrastructure:
 - You anyway have to learn how to use git, cmake and all the other tools.
 So it's good practice to get started with them as soon as possible.
 - You will save a lot of time down the road.
-This will outweight the time needed now to set everything up.
+This will outweigh the time needed now to set everything up.
 - Having properly set up tools makes it easier for new team members to get started.
 They only have to clone the repo and run the build tool and they can get started.

 ## Project folder